 There is a brand new, spacious, secure outdoor learning environment where children can use large equipment and wheeled toys and they benefit from structured play and learning activities throughout the year.
 There is a grassed area with a mud kitchen and safe access to the school grounds which includes an orchard, forest school, grassy banks, hedges and a fenced pond.
 Indoors, the area is carefully planned to accommodate the interests and needs of young children with a Home Corner, soft furnishings, a quiet space for reading and resting, a snack and self service drinks area as well as many interesting and creative activities.

 Nursery children have opportunities to take part in school activities and special assemblies or celebrations, where appropriate.
-They use the school hall for some of their physical development sessions and join the main school at lunch time where they can interact with older children.
+They use the school hall for some of their physical development sessions.
 In this way, nursery children become familiar with the building, with other adults in the school and with some of our expectations, all of which greatly assist transition if they continue at the school into Reception class.

-All families are entitled to 15 hours’ government funded nursery education each week and most are also eligible to apply for additional hours under the new 30 Hours scheme.
+The term after their child turns 3, all families are entitled to 15 hours’ government funded nursery education each week and some are also eligible to apply for additional hours under the new 30 Hours scheme.
 We offer a range of sessions for parents to choose from, including a full school day, as follows:

-Children who stay all day may pay for a school lunch or will need to bring a packed lunch.
-Those children attending for only half a day will not eat lunch at school.
+Children who stay all day of for the afternoon session will need to bring a packed lunch.
+Those children attending for only a morning session will not eat lunch at school.

-You are able to choose any combination that suits you, subject to availability, and for those who are not eligible for the 30 Hours funding additional sessions may be bought at a cost of £13.00 per session.
-If you wish to buy extra sessions, you need to commit to a term at a time, and pay weekly in advance.
+You are able to choose any combination that suits you, subject to availability, and for those who are not eligible for government funding, additional sessions may be bought at a cost of £14.00 per session.
+If you wish to buy extra sessions, you need to commit to a term at a time, and pay monthly in advance.

-We are also able to offer extended hours child care (Fun Club), at an extra charge.
-This means that our school is able to provide quality child care linked to nursery hours to enable your child to be in school from 7.30am. to 6.00p.m. if this is what you require.
+We are also able to offer extended hours child care, at an extra charge through our club The Bee Happy Club.
+This means that our school is able to provide quality child care linked to nursery hours to enable your child to be in school from 7.30am. to 6.00pm.

 Applying for a place in the Nursery